POINTS TO CONSIDER FOR HOMESTAY HOST PARENTS

 Every household has those things that do not work in a “normal” fashion.
 Ensure that your student understands these.
 (Most of them we tend to forget because we deal with them all the time)

 What are the common family activities?
 To which ones is the student invited to participate?
-What provisions will be made for the student if the family is away from the house for more than a day?
+What provisions will be made for student if family is away over meal times?

 - Fire extinguisher, smoke alarms